- Published Date

 Joyce Mifsud, Senior Executive Officer – Youth Initiative

 Joyce’s career started by spending twenty years being involved in Management in various industries.
 Before joining FES, Joyce, who is a qualified Social Worker was involved in practically all fields and aspects within the social work remit, however her areas of expertise have always been children and young adults as well as individuals with different abilities.
 Since 2000 and prior to moving to FES, Joyce held different positions within FSWS Agenzija Appogg and Agenzija Sapport, mainly as social worker at CPS, Leader within 'Looked after children', Court Services and High Support Services and also as Manager at the Day Centres for persons with disabilities.
 Joyce is also a Board member of Conservatorio Vincenzo Bugeja.

-Ray Fava - Senior Executive Officer – Human Resources, Administration & Corporate Affairs
+Ray Fava - Senior Executive Officer - Human Resources, Administration and Corporate Affairs

 Ray Fava spent most of his working life, prior to being employed by FES, at Telemalta/Maltacom/GO.
 His career in that Corporation started off in 1977 as a clerk and he slowly rose to the Senior Management post of Company Secretary reporting to the Chairman and the Board of Directors.
 During the 34 years working there, he worked in most of the company’s Finance and Administrative Divisions where he gained vast experience in Senior and Middle Management.